wrong-commit/AusPohzt/README.md

 Postgresql database using custom built ORM for Typescript entity mapping.

+## How to run in Docker
+Run the application under docker
+1. Run `docker compose build`
+2. Run `docker compose up -d`

 ## How to run

 1. Run `npm install` in the root directory